-Personnel expenses in 1984 were lower because one senior staff position was kept vacant throughout the year (this position has now been filled).
+Personnel expenses in 1984 were lower because one senior staff position was kept vacant throughout the year (this position has now been filled)

-The need for a Seed Unit at CIAT grew out of two different problem contexts.
-First, the CIAT commodity programs-beans, rice, tropical pastures, and cassavahave reached a stage of development where a centralized support service for the production, processing, and distribution of breeder and basic seed represented the most rational and obvious route for the streamlining of seed-related activities at the Center.
-Second, the flow of new materials emanating from CIAT's research programs was hampered by the fact that in many Latin American and Caribbean countries there was only an incipient seed industry at the national level that needed determined and systematic assistance from the international level to accelerate development.
-Regarding the latter point, CIAT was an obvious choice for the location of an international input in the development of national seed programs.
-In addition CIAT was concerned about a need for a stronger seed sector in Latin America and the Caribbean capable of delivering seed of improved materials to the producer level.
-The Center has had available the necessary factors for hosting a successful seed effort: physical facilities for seed production, an extensive training infrastructure, expertise on seed-related aspects, and an international mode of operation.
+The need for a Seed Unit at CIAT grew out of two different problem contexts First the CIAT commodity programs--beans rice tropical pastures and cassava--have reached a stage of development where a centralized support service for the production processing distribution of breeder and basic seed represented the most rational and obvious route for the streamlining of seed-related activities at the the flow of new materials emanating from CIAT s Center Second research programs was hampered by the fact that in many Latin America and Caribbean countries there was only an incipient seed industry at the national level that needed determined and systematic assistance from the international level to accelerate development Regarding the latter point CIAT was an obvious choice for the location of an international input in the development of national seed programs In addition CIAT was concerned about a need for stronger seed sector in Latin America and the Caribbean capable of delivering seed of improved materials to the The Center has had available the necessary factors for producer level hosting a successful seed effort physical facilities for seed production an extensive-training infrastructure expertise on seed-related aspects and an international mode of operation

-The first phase of the Seed Unit special project, financed by the Swiss Development Cooperation (SDC), was for the three-year period January 1979-December 1981; the second phase was for the period January 1982-December 1983.
-The third phase, 1984-86, continues the Unit as a restricted core activity with SDC support.
+The first phase of the Seed Unit special project financed by the Swiss Development Cooperation (SDC) was for the three-year period January 1979-December 1981 the second phase was for the period January 1982 - December 1983 The third phase 1984-86 continues the Unit as a restricted core activity with SDC support

-The objectives of the Seed Unit at CIAT are:
+The objectives of the Seed Unit at CIAT are

-- 1. To train personnel in government and private institutions, primarily from Latin American and Caribbean countries, in various aspects of seed industry and seed program development. - 2.
-To extend technical collaboration to countries in the region interested in seed program development, with the aim of expanding the production of high quality seed of improved cultivars at all levels from the breeder to the commercial stage, with main emphasis on, but not restricted to, the commodities with which CIAT works. - 3.
-To conduct specific research in seed technology which is relevant to CIAT commodity interests and relevant to problems that collaborators at the national levels are faced with. - 4.
-To provide CIAT with a single unit to cooperate with commodity programs in multiplying, processing, storing and distributing advanced experimental materials, or breeder and basic seed, to collaborating countries for further multiplication. - 5.
-To disseminate information on seed activities, advances in seed technology and the availability of promising materials in the region.
+- I To train personnel in government and private institutions primarily from Latin American and Caribbean countries in various aspects of seed industry and seed program development - To extend technical collaboration to countries in the region interested in seed program development with the aim of expanding the production of high quality seed of improved cultivars at all levels from the breeder to the commercial stage with main emphasis on but not restricted to the commodities with which CIAT works - 3 To conduct specific research in seed technology which is relevant to CIAT commodity interests and relevant to problems that collaborators at the national levels are faced with - To provide CIAT with a single unit to cooperate with commodity programs in multiplying processing storing and distributing advanced experimental materials or Breeder and Basic Seed to collaborating countries for further multiplication

+5 To disseminate information on seed activities advances in seed technology and the availability of promising materials in the region

-The project includes two internationally recruited scientists with a full complement of support services, resources for consultants and visiting scientists, plus scholarship monies for postgraduate interns.
-Also included in the initial project were resources for the remodelling of existing buildings and for the construction of additional facilities for the operation of seed-related activities (seed processing, storage, laboratory spaces for training purposes, as well as office/working spaces for staff of the Seed Unit).
+The project includes two internationally recruited scientists with a full complement of support services resources for consultants and visiting scientists plus scholarship monies for postgraduate interns Also included in the initial project were resources for the remodelling of existing buildings and for the construction of additional facilities for the operation of seed-related activities (seed processing storage laboratory spaces for training purposes as well as office/working spaces for staff of the Seed Unit)

-During the period 1979-1984, the Unit has mainly concentrated its efforts on:
+During the period 1979-1984 the Unit has mainly concentrated its efforts on

-Training.
-A combination of intensive seed production and seed technology courses, advanced short-courses, individualized in-service training, and M.S. thesis research opportunities are offered.
-In the period 1979-1984, some 399 professionals have received CIAT-based training by the Seed Unit.
+Training A combination of intensive seed production and seed technology courses advanced short-courses individualized in-service training and M S thesis research opportunities are offered.
+In the period 1979-1984 some 399 professionals have received CIAT-based training by the Seed Unit.
 In addition, the Seed Unit is supporting in-country training courses in the areas of seed production and seed technology.